rylangooch/CV/README.md

 rylangooch@gmail.com | 07595229777

-I love software development because it's at the intersection between science and art.
+Having graduated with a degree in Politics, Philosophy and Economics, software development fascinates me because it's at the intersection between science and art.
 It teams logical problem-solving with abstract reasoning and creativity.
 It has also become the most accessible way of effecting positive change in the world.
-This is the reason I applied to Makers Academy, Europe's leading coding bootcamp, where I've spent the last three months learning the importance of writing code that is test-driven, modular and clean.
+This is the reason I applied to [Makers Academy](www.makersacademy.com), Europe's leading coding bootcamp, where I've spent the last three months learning the importance of writing code that is test-driven, modular and clean.
 I'm looking to build on these foundations in an ambitious team with a shared vision.

 ## Projects